VHP4Safety/vhp4safety-docs/tutorials/bridgedb/gene_hgnc_name_to_ensembl.md

 import requests
 ```

-Let's assume we're interested in the gene with HGNC MECP2 (FIXME: look up a gene in AOPWiki), the API call to make mappings is given below as `callUrl`.
+Let's assume we're interested in the gene with HGNC MECP2, the API call to make mappings is given below as `callUrl`.
 Here, the `H` indicates that the query (`MECP2`) is an HGNC symbol:

 ```python